Falklands Legislative Assembly marks International Women’s Day

-Saturday the 8th of March will be International Women’s Day, The Falkland Islands Legislative Assembly takes the opportunity to celebrate and thank all the women and girls of our community.
-International Women’s Day provides a dedicated occasion reflect on the fact throughout our history women have played a vital role in the development of our community, culture, and society - and serves to celebrate the progress which has been made towards equality for women, and to remind one another that there is still progress to be made towards an equal society for all.
+As the world marks International Women’s Day on March 8, the Falkland Islands Legislative Assembly has taken the opportunity to celebrate and recognize the contributions of women and girls within the community.

-The official theme of International Women’s Day this year is to ‘Accelerate Action’ for gender equality.
-In honour of this we aim to better understand the climate for women in the Falklands so that we can understand how to make the Falklands a better place for future generations of women.
+This year’s theme, “Accelerate Action”, calls for continued efforts to advance gender equality.
+In line with this, the Legislative Assembly has been gathering insights to better understand the challenges faced by women in the Falklands and explore ways to improve opportunities for future generations.

-As part of this year’s celebrations, in the past two weeks the Legislative Assembly invited members of the public to nominate the Falklands women who have inspired them.
-We hope to celebrate these nominees, as well as inviting a number to attend a group conversation with MLA Teslyn Barkman and MLA Leona Roberts to discuss what challenges women face in the Falklands today, and to identify what steps can be taken towards combatting these issues.
+In the past two weeks, members of the public were invited to nominate inspirational women who have made a difference in the community.
+Some of these nominees will participate in a group conversation with MLA Teslyn Barkman and MLA Leona Roberts to discuss gender-related issues and propose solutions.

-MLA Leona Roberts, Chair of the Legislative Assembly, spoke about International Women’s Day: “Across the world we’re seeing a shift away from the previous trajectory towards gender equality, and while we can hope that this isn’t the case in the Falklands, it is important that we better understand where we are in our journey towards equality—and what we can do for our next steps.”
+“Across the world, we’re seeing a shift away from the previous trajectory towards gender equality, and while we can hope that this isn’t the case in the Falklands, it is important that we better understand where we are in our journey—and what we can do for our next steps,” said MLA Leona Roberts, Chair of the Legislative Assembly.

 Top CommentsDisclaimer & comment rules